MonashBioinformaticsPlatform/trimviz/README.md

     -g/--genome_fasta     Fasta file of genome sequence (required if using .bam alignment) -c/--classes          [uncut,3pcut,removed,5pcut] Comma-separated trim-classes to visualise in individual read visualisation.
                           One/several of 'uncut','5pcut','3pcut','removed','generated_warning','indel'
-    -a/--adapt:           ['AAAAAATGGAATTCTCGGGTGCCAAGGAACTCCAGTCACCGTTCAGAGTTCTACAGTCCGACGATC'] comma-separated adapter sequences to highlight
+    -a/--adapt:           comma-separated adapter sequences to highlight (multiple adapters not supported yet - defaults to first adapter in list)
-    -A/--adaptfile        Text file containing adapter sequences
+    -A/--adaptfile        Text file containing adapter sequences (multiple adapters not supported yet - defaults to first adapter in list)
     -n/--sample_size      [50000] internal parameter: max reads to subsample in file (should be >> -m and -v, especially if only a small proportion are trimmed)
     -v/--nvis             [20] number of reads in each category (or in total if -R is set) to use for detailed individual plots
     -w/--heatmap_reads    [200] number of reads to plot in heatmaps